 Regulatory Framework

-In accordance with clause 7.4.1(a) of the Rules, the provision of Metering Provider services must only be carried out by a Metering Provider.
+In accordance with clause 7.8.1 (c) of the Rules, the provision of Metering Provider services must only be carried out by a Metering Provider.

-In accordance with clause 7.4.2 (a) (2) of the Rules, a Metering Provider must be accredited by AEMO and registered in that capacity in accordance with the qualification process.
+In accordance with clause 7.4.1 (a1) (2) of the Rules, a Metering Provider must be accredited by AEMO and registered in that capacity in accordance with the qualification process.

-In accordance with clause 7.4.2 (bb) of the Rules, a Metering Provider must comply with the provisions of the Rules and procedures authorised under the Rules.
+In accordance with clause 7.4.1 (d) of the Rules, a Metering Provider must comply with the provisions of the Rules and procedures authorised under the Rules.

 References